 Best Evening and Night Tours of Myanmar’s Shwedagon Pagoda

 This three-hour tour picks you up and returns you to your hotel.
 It leaves for the Shwedagon Pagoda at approximately 4 p.m.
 You watch the sunset at the Shwedagon Pagoda and, if you wish, you can have your fortune told by a Burmese astrologer.
 Two hours are spent at the Pagoda.

-Travellers wanting to have a high quality Shwedagon Pagoda sunset tour.
+- Travelers wanting to have a high-quality Shwedagon Pagoda sunset tour.

 - Air-conditioned round-trip transport from and to your hotel